psycopg/psycopg2/doc/src/install.rst

   and it is not as feature-complete;

-- a `CFFI port`__ which is currently more used and reported more efficient on PyPy, but plese be careful to its version numbers because they are not aligned to the official psycopg2 ones and some features may differ.
+- a `CFFI port`__ which is currently more used and reported more efficient on PyPy, but please be careful of its version numbers because they are not aligned to the official psycopg2 ones and some features may differ.

 .. _PostgreSQL: https://www.postgresql.org/